Suryaveerrr/Chess_Mate/README.md

-Chess_Mate by Suryaveer Bhandari

-This project is a chess move visualizer built using Unity 2020.3 LTS.
-The application highlights all legal moves for any chess piece when clicked, strictly focusing on rule-based movement logic and visual feedback, without implementing actual piece movement or turn-based gameplay.
+Chess_Mate is a chess move visualizer built using Unity 2020.3 LTS.
+The application highlights all legal moves for any selected chess piece based on standard rules.
+It is designed as a logic and architecture showcase, without piece movement or turn-based mechanics.

--> Project Goal
+Project Goal

-The primary objective of this project is to showcase clear object-oriented design, clean separation of responsibilities, and rule-driven logic in a Unity-based 2D environment.
-The focus is on correctness, maintainability, and structure—not on UI polish or gameplay mechanics.

-Click any piece to view its valid legal moves based on standard chess rules.
-Green dots represent valid move positions.
-Red squares represent enemy pieces that can be captured.
-A red circle appears under the selected piece.
-No piece movement or game rules like turns are implemented intentionally.
-Project Structure and Design Decisions

-Modular Piece Architecture Each chess piece (Pawn, Knight, Bishop, etc.) is a separate class inheriting from a base ChessPiece class.
-This structure allows:
-Centralized click and highlight logic
-Piece-specific movement logic through overridden methods Easy future extension for new behavior (movement, animations, AI) Board State Tracking A singleton BoardManager maintains a 2D array (boardState[row, col]) that holds real-time positions of all pieces.
-This enables:
-Fast collision and capture checking
-Rule enforcement like blocking or capturing
-No reliance on GameObject hierarchy for logic
-UI Highlight Handler All visual feedback (green dot, red square, red circle) is handled by a centralized ChessBoardPlacementHandler script.
-This ensures:
-Clean separation of visual and logic concerns Reusability of prefabs
-Easy future upgrade to animations or effects
-Runtime Tile Initialization The chessboard is composed of GameObjects grouped by rows (Row (0) through Row (7)).
-Tiles are detected dynamically at runtime and stored in a 2D array for consistent spatial mapping and visual placement.

-Inspector-Driven Setup Each piece's position is defined by serialized row and column fields, making it easy to reposition pieces in the Unity Editor.
-This also aligns with the tile matrix for automatic snapping.
+The goal of this project is to demonstrate:

+Clear object-oriented architecture

+Separation of concerns between logic and visuals

+Strong foundation for rule-based logic in a 2D Unity environment

+This is not a full chess game.
+The focus is purely on:

+Correctness of movement rules

+Visualizing legal moves

+Clean modular design

 How It Works

-When a piece is clicked:

-It clears previous highlights
-Highlights itself with a red circle
-Calculates its legal moves using its own movement logic Highlights each valid move as:
-Green dot (if tile is empty)
-Red square (if tile contains an enemy piece)
-Tiles are initialized from the scene based on row naming and tile order, enabling automatic indexing without hardcoding.

-The piece does not move.
-All logic stops at highlighting to focus entirely on rule-based path visualization.
+Click any piece on the board to see its valid moves

+Visual feedback:

+Green dots = legal move tiles

+Red squares = capturable enemy pieces

+Red circle = currently selected piece

+No piece actually moves and no game rules like turns, check, or checkmate are implemented intentionally.

+Key Architecture & Design Highlights
+Modular Piece System
+Each piece (Pawn, Knight, Bishop, etc.) inherits from a base ChessPiece class.

+Movement rules are overridden in each derived class.

+Allows centralized click handling with modular movement logic.

+Board State Handling
+A singleton BoardManager maintains a 2D array of piece positions.

+Enables fast capture/block detection and rule checking.

+Logic does not rely on Unity's GameObject hierarchy.

+Visual Highlight System
+All visual indicators (dots, squares, circle) are managed by ChessBoardPlacementHandler.

+Keeps logic and visuals decoupled for easier maintenance and upgradeability.

+Runtime Tile Initialization
+The board consists of GameObjects grouped as rows: Row (0) to Row (7).

+Each tile is dynamically indexed into a 2D matrix during runtime.

+Inspector-Driven Setup
+Each chess piece has exposed row and column fields.

+Simplifies testing by allowing easy repositioning in the Unity Editor.